Green Spring Valley Garden Club

-GSVGC is one of the few clubs within the Garden Club of America who has annually sponsored a student through the GCA's Scholarship Program.
+GSVGC is one of the few clubs within The Garden Club of America who has annually sponsored a student through the GCA's Scholarship Program.

 1999 - Eden Luz, Agriculture Project in the Peruvian Andes.
 New College